MetPX/sarracenia/doc/design/packaging.rst

 metpx-sarracenia-server
 	- depends: rabbitmq.
 	- configuration sugar, to create a working/secure default to just start using.
-	- sr_sara, and all the other components... log, and whatever.
+	- sr_sarra, and all the other components... log, and whatever.